 The importance of petroleum activities to the economy is far greater than the employment figures suggest.
-While the number of people employed in this industry amounts to about 2 per cent of the total working population in Norway, petroleum activities still constitute the largest industry in terms of value, and in 2017 made up 14 per cent of Norway's GDP.
-The petroleum sector's share of total export revenues is now 39 per cent.
-However, both of these shares have fallen sharply in recent years due to the downturn in the oil industry.
-By comparison, traditional goods from the primary, manufacturing and mining industries make up 33 per cent of total export revenues, while services account for 27 per cent.
+While the number of people employed in this industry amounts to about 2 per cent of the total working population in Norway, petroleum activities still constitute the largest industry in terms of value, and in 2018 made up 19 per cent of Norway's GDP.

+The petroleum sector's share of total export revenues is now 42 per cent.
+By comparison, traditional goods from the primary, manufacturing and mining industries make up approximately 30 per cent of total export revenues, while services account for 26 per cent.
 The large economic significance of the oil is of course related to the production volume, but it is also due to the occasionally high oil prices.